 Here are the best 12 career paths for introverts looking for suitable jobs that match their personality.

 If you decide to become an airline or commercial pilot, you can be sure that you’re the one in control – and that’s a feeling most introverts like.
 Pilots get to see many new places and travel all the time, meeting new people but also having a lot of alone time.

 To get started as a commercial pilot, you will need a high school diploma and some on-the-job training together with a commercial pilot license you can get from the Federal Aviation Administration.

 If you’d like to spend time navigating through the skies as an airline pilot, you will need at least a bachelor’s degree and a certificate.
 Note that the median pay for pilots is quite high and amounts to over $100,000 annually.
 Not a bad job for someone who doesn’t like to mix with people all the time, right?

 Another fantastic job for introverts is technical writing.
-If you understand technology and know how to present complex information understandably, consider becoming a technical writer.
+If you understand the technology and know-how to present complex information understandably, consider becoming a technical writer.

 As a technical writer, you will conduct independent research and collaborate with expert teams to produce instruction manuals and support documentation for software and digital products.

 Most of the time, technical writers work in the IT and engineering industries, but you can find other industries that require technical writers as well.

 Just because you need some space from socializing, it doesn’t mean that you’re antisocial.
 Many introverts thrive in virtual social environments because they can connect through online conversations without the exhaustion that comes as part of being around people for too long.